Speed & Enforcement …

 Drivers Revenge gives you the opportunity to have your say and to let us know your experiences.

-This site was inspired by the tickets I received for what I consider to be very minor indiscretions enforced by patrol officers using radar.
-Apart from a few traffic speed cameras and vans, radar is the key tool used by police for enforcing EXCESSIVE SPEED fines.
+Many tickets are issued for what most would consider to be very minor indiscretions enforced by patrol officers using radar.
+Apart from a few traffic speed cameras and vans, radar is the key tool used by police for enforcing EXCESSIVE SPEED.

 Hundreds of thousands of fines are handed out each year based on a reading obtained by an instrument.
 The assumption appears to be that the reading is unquestionable and entirely accurate.